India's Zydus Cadila seeks human trial approval for COVID-19 antibody cocktail

 The company is seeking permission to conduct early-to late-stage human clinical trials from the Drugs Controller General of India, Zydus said.

-The U.S. Food and Drug Administration has given emergency use authorisations to similar treatments developed by Vir Biotechnology (VIR.O) and GlaxoSmithKline (GSK.L) as well as ones made by Regeneron Pharmaceuticals (REGN.O) and Eli Lilly (LLY.N). read more
+The U.S. Food and Drug Administration has given emergency use authorisations to similar treatments developed by Vir Biotechnology and GlaxoSmithKline as well as ones made by Regeneron Pharmaceuticals and Eli Lilly.

-Regeneron and Roche's (ROG.S) antibody cocktail has also received emergency use approval in India, and will be distributed by drugmaker Cipla (CIPL.NS).
+Regeneron and Roche’s antibody cocktail has also received emergency use approval in India, and will be distributed by drugmaker Cipla.
 The first batch of the cocktail became available in the country earlier this week.

 India’s total coronavirus infections crossed 27 million on Wednesday, with 208,921 new cases being recorded over the prior 24 hours, while daily deaths from COVID-19 rose by 4,157.